humanmodeling/SuperHuman/Configuration.md

   2    | Special Gun
   3    |  IR Point

+> Apply for all the players

-**This values are the ones that are used for the Bluetooth Connected to the server for player one**
+**This values are the ones that are used for the Serial communication to connected with the server for player one**

 Number |        Purpose
 :----: | :-------------------: